 - To change Card or Span configuration, ETM System users must have the appropriate permission settings on their user accounts.
 All configuration changes are logged, indicating which configuration item was modified by which user. - Access to the Cards/Spans in an Appliance is only allowed for authorized users.
-To log in to a Card via the Console port on the Appliance or via Telnet/SSH, a valid username and password are required.
-User access and access attempts are recorded in the Diagnostic Log. - Only users with Log in to Card/Span via Telnet/Serial permission can access the ASCII Management Interface (a command line interface in the GUI) for any Appliance component. - When accessing a Span via the Console port, SSH, or Telnet, authorized users must know a separate "enable" password to make changes to configuration settings. - Each Card in an Appliance can be placed into one of three security modes (low, medium, or high), which limit the manner in which security and network settings can be changed and determine whether Telnet/SSH is allowed. - You can enable and disable availability of the Telnet server on the Card, and Telnet/SSH connections from authorized users are only accepted from authorized IP addresses.
+To log in to a Card via the Console port on the Appliance, a valid username and password are required.
+User access and access attempts are recorded in the Diagnostic Log. - When accessing a Span via the Console port or Telnet, authorized users must know a separate "enable" password to make changes to configuration settings.

+- Each Card in an Appliance can be placed into one of three security modes (low, medium, or high), which limit the manner in which security and network settings can be changed and determine whether Telnet/SSH is allowed. - You can enable and disable availability of the Telnet server on the Card, and Telnet/SSH connections are only accepted from authorized IP addresses.
 By default, no access is allowed.
 Also, three successive failed Telnet attempts disconnect the Telnet port.
 Six failed attempts within ten minutes shut down the Card's Telnet server for sixty real minutes. - Besides optional Telnet/SSH, the only other forms of TCP/IP communication with the Card are through a configurable port the Card uses to connect to the Server.
 A single port is used to simplify operation through enterprise IP firewalls. - The ETM System supports a FIPS-compliant mode.
 The Appliance software is FIPS 140-2 and Common Criteria EAL 2+ certified.
 In accordance with the FIPS 140-2 Security Policy guidance, the Card uses only 3DES for communication to the ETM Server. - To connect to the ETM Server, the Card must know the ETM Server IP address, port, and DES key, and the Card's IP address must be listed in the ETM Server's Authorized Cards list.
 The Card always initiates the connection to the Server and validates that connection with a Triple DES encrypted message sequence, eliminating the possibility of a rogue "Server" connecting to a Card and thereby potentially impacting voice service.
 Subsequent communication is protected with 3DES encryption.